kenplusplus/tdx-tools/utils/td-migration/README.md

 sudo ./mig-flow.sh -i <dest-platform-ip>
 ```

-After migration is complete, you can see the following message and use destTD normally.
+After migration is complete, you will see the following message and destination TD is ready.

 ```console
 $ dmesg